godot-rust/gdnative-book/.github/ISSUE_TEMPLATE/new-faq-entry.md

 ---
-name: New Question for the FAQ
+name: New question for the FAQ
 about: This is intended to request a specific question to be addressed that appears to be missing from the FAQ
 title: ""
 labels: faq